1957-1958. Nether Edge Grammar School, Sheffield, England

 I am a Fellow of the Royal Geographical Society (FRGS).

-I have been a member of the International Glaciological Society (IGS) for 51 years, 1966-2017, and have frequently participated in their international conferences and branch meetings.
+I have been a member of the International Glaciological Society (IGS) for 54 years, 1966-2020, and have frequently participated in their international conferences and branch meetings.
+I also edited their journal (Journal of Glaciology) for 10 years, as well as editiong two volumes of Annals of Glaciology.

 I am a frequent attendee at the Alpine Glaciology Meeting that is held every winter in rotation between Switzerland, Austria, Italy and Germany.